Giovanni stopped. He wanted to remember everything.

 Two women holding baskets at their hips smiled at him from the portico as he approached.
 Even wrapped in shawls and loose cloaks, their curves caught his attention, their warm eyes moving over his lithe body, even as his moved over theirs.
-He wiggled his eyebrows at them and they giggled as he passed nearby.
+He flashed a charming smile, and they giggled as he passed nearby.

 Just as he felt his ego crest at the women’s admiration, one of them sneezed.
-And again.
-Right out there into the universe.
+And again, right out into the universe.
 A few tiny droplets sparkled on his sleeve.

 Germs.
 They don’t know about germs.